Community Staking Module | Integrations interfaces

 It is assumed that the rewardAddress might be cold storage to keep funds safe and not touch it in the routine node operator management.
 Therefore even if the managerAddress would be lost, the node operator is still able to reset it and get access back using resetManagerAddress.

-View Penalties
+Manage Penalties

 View Exit Requests

 Exit requests are events called ValidatorExitRequest on the ValidatorsExitBusOracle contract which is a general Lido contract.
 The node operator must follow such events and promptly exit the requested validators.
+See corresponding guide for details.

 View Deposit Queue State